Empower Your Practice

 massagebook

-• Pros: Massage-specific design, easy setup, free version available, good client management tools.
+• Pros: Massage-specific design, easy setup, free version available, good client management tools, US-based pricing in USD.

-• Cons: No clinical notes, limited GDPR support, US-centric platform, no Xero integration.
+• Cons: No clinical notes, limited HIPAA compliance support for clinical records, no QuickBooks integration.

-1. Fresha operates as both a booking system and a marketplace, which means your practice can gain visibility through the Fresha directory.
+1. Fresha operates as both a massage booking software platform and a marketplace, which means your practice can gain visibility through the Fresha directory.
 It is free to use as a booking platform but charges a commission on new client bookings made through its marketplace.

 fresha-calendar

 Payment processing is built in, including a POS function at the point of service.
 However, it does not support clinical documentation, has limited data protection controls for sensitive health information, and the commission model can become costly as the business grows.
-It suits high-volume, non-clinical massage businesses more than practitioners with compliance obligations.
+Pricing is in USD for US users.
+It suits high-volume, non-clinical massage businesses more than practitioners with HIPAA compliance obligations.

 fresha-client-list

-• Pros: Free base plan, marketplace visibility, built-in POS and payment processing, easy for clients to use.
+• Pros: Free base plan, marketplace visibility, built-in POS and payment processing, easy for clients to use, USD pricing.

-• Cons: Commission on new client bookings, no clinical notes, limited GDPR tools, no Xero integration.
+• Cons: Commission on new client bookings, no clinical notes, limited HIPAA compliance tools, no QuickBooks integration.

 1. WellnessLiving is a comprehensive management software platform aimed at larger wellness businesses, including gyms, spas, and multi-location studios.